This post is also available in: German

 We were big fans of Survey Monkey’s templates – you have dozens of survey options to choose from from customer satisfaction to employee engagement or market research.

 Another plus – Survey Monkey does a nice job guiding you as a creator.
 Their survey wizard goes step by step – and suggests content based on your answers.
 For example, you might want to create an event survey – which is quite different than a market research survey.

 We’ve already covered their extensive logic and question types – we haven’t seen any survey tool that does it better.

-You can tell they’ve spent 20 years focusing almost exclusively on surveys – check out their question bank, chock full of hundreds of pre-written questions divided by subjects.
+You can tell they’ve spent 20 years focusing almost exclusively on collecting survey responses.
+Check out their question bank, chock full of hundreds of pre-written questions divided by subjects such as:

 Part of the challenge behind collecting statistically accurate data is how you word the question – and Survey Monkey takes the guesswork out of the equation.
 Their team of survey gurus provide this bank of bias-avoiding questions, so you get the most valid audience feedback from your surveys.

-Collecting valid survey responses is one thing – presenting the data in a useful way is another.
+Collecting info from survey respondents is one thing – presenting the data in a useful way is another.

-Survey Monkey comes through here as well – they give a nice overview, and then a more detailed ‘analyze results’ section.
+Survey Monkey comes through here as well – they give a nice overview and a more detailed ‘analyze results’ section.

 That’s not all – Survey Monkey also a great job at slicing and dicing the data from your respondents.
 You can do cool things like establish benchmarks, and create your own survey reports for your stakeholders – with graphs and the like.